Implementation of three LWC Schemes in the WiFi 4-Way Handshake with Software Defined Radio

-The IEEE 802.11a OFDM sender's structure is shown in Figure \ref{fig:OFDM_Sender_without_Enc}.
-In detail, the message-source block in GNU radio is used to output bytes from a binary file to its next block, and it is set to repeat sending the message bit stream automatically during the test.
+\textbf{IEEE 802.11a OFDM Sender.} Figure~\ref{fig:OFDM_Sender_without_Enc} shows an overview of the OFDM sender.
+The file-source block in the GNU radio is used to output bytes from a binary file to its next block, and it is set to repeatedly sending the message bit stream automatically during each test.
 Each $96$ bytes from the file-source block will be tagged in the stream-to-tagged-stream block.
 After that, the following blocks will manipulate each $96$ message bytes at a time.
 For example, the packet-header-generator block generates $48$ header bytes for each tagged message which is the tagged 96-byte.

 The repack-bits block in Figure \ref{fig:OFDM_Sender_without_Enc} operates 1-byte at a time.
-We define 1-byte input in bit type as $\mb{a} = (a_0,a_1,a_2,a_3,a_4,a_5,a_6,a_7).$ The repack-bits block converts each 2-bit to an decimal number, $\mb{d}=(d_0,d_1,d_2,d_3).$ After that, each decimal number will be converted to a byte $\mb{b}$ which is $\mb{b}=(b_0,b_1,b_2,b_3).$ The output of the repack-bits block is $\mb{b}=(b_3,b_2,b_1,b_0)$ which is in the endianness of LSB.
-Comparing the input $\mb{a}$ with the output $\mb{b}$, it indicates that each input byte corresponds to four output bytes, which explains that each 96-byte input has 384-byte for the repack-bits block in Figure \ref{fig:OFDM_Sender_without_Enc}.
+We denote a 1-byte input as $\mb{a} = (a_0,a_1,a_2,a_3,a_4,a_5,a_6,a_7).$ The repack-bits block converts $\mb{a}$ to $\mb{d}=(d_0,d_1,d_2,d_3)$ by converting each 2-bit $(a_{2i}, a_{2i+1})$ to a decimal number $d_i$.
+After that, each decimal number is converted to a byte $\mb{b}$ which is $\mb{b}=(b_0,b_1,b_2,b_3).$ The output of the repack-bits block is $\mb{b}=(b_3,b_2,b_1,b_0)$ which is in the endianness of LSB.
+Comparing the input $\mb{a}$ with the output $\mb{b}$, it indicates that each input byte corresponds to four output bytes, which explains that each 96-byte input has 384 bytes for the repack-bits block in Figure \ref{fig:OFDM_Sender_without_Enc}.